dtbooy/T3A2A/README.md

 4. If verification fails - return an error message and display on registration page
 5. On passing verification add user to database
 6. Log in new user - Call auth() function (creates bearer token)
-7. Return user to home page (logged in)
+7. Return bearer token, user view is redirected to home page (now logged in)

 <img src="docs/dataflow_img/3.png" alt="Image Alt Text" style="margin-top: 50px;">